 As part of your visa application, you will need a Confirmation of Acceptance for Studies (CAS) from Loughborough University as your sponsoring institution.
 Your CAS statement will help you to calculate how much money you need to show for any outstanding tuition fees, and identify which documents you need to provide as evidence of how you secured your course offer.

-If you are an international student and need to be issued with a Confirmation of Acceptance for Studies (CAS) to enable you to apply for your Tier 4 visa, you should pay a deposit to confirm that you intend to study with us at Loughborough University.
+If you are an international student and need to be issued with a Confirmation of Acceptance for Studies (CAS) to enable you to apply for your student visa, you should pay a deposit to confirm that you intend to study with us at Loughborough University.
 You can find more information on paying your CAS deposit on our dedicated webpage.